CoFH/cofh.github.io/docs/thermal-cultivation/index.md

 ![Thermal Cultivation logo](/assets/images/modlogos/thermal-cultivation.png){:.cofh-mod-page-logo}

-**Thermal Cultivation** is one of the mods in the Thermal Series.
-It provides tools that assist with farming and ranching.
+**Thermal Cultivation** is a mod for Minecraft 1.12.
+It adds tools that assist with farming and ranching.

 <div class="uk-margin-top uk-button-group">